Caesar Bacon1

 2. [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
 1900); reprint, Gloucester, U.K.: Alan Sutton Publishing, 1983), volume IV, page 205.
 Hereinafter cited as The Complete Baronetage.

-Sir Roger Jones, 1st Viscount Ranelagh1
+Roger Jones, 1st Viscount Ranelagh1

 M, #160588, d.
 1643

-Sir Roger Jones, 1st Viscount Ranelagh was invested as a Knight on 24 March 1606/7 at Drogheda, County Louth, Ireland.1 He held the office of Member of Parliament (M.P.) for Trim between 1613 and 1615.1 He was invested as a Privy Counsellor (P.C.)
+He was appointed Knight on 24 March 1606/7 at Drogheda, County Louth, IrelandG.1 He held the office of Member of Parliament (M.P.) for Trim between 1613 and 1615.1 He was appointed Privy Counsellor (P.C.)
 [Ireland] in 1620.1 He was Chief Leader of the Army and Forces of Connaught.1 He held the office of Vice President of Connaught in 1626.3,1 He was created 1st Baron Jones of Navan, co.
-Neath [Ireland] on 25 August 1628.1 He was created 1st Viscount Ranelagh [Ireland] on 25 August 1628.1
+Meath [Ireland] on 25 August 1628.1 He was created 1st Viscount Ranelagh [Ireland] on 25 August 1628.1

-Children of Sir Roger Jones, 1st Viscount Ranelagh
+Children of Roger Jones, 1st Viscount Ranelagh

 Citations